senolkacar/senolkacar/README.md

 - 👋 Hi, I’m @senolkacar
-- 👀 I’m studying computer management at EPFC
+- 👀 I’m studying bachelor in computer section at EPFC
 - 🌱 I’m currently learning JAVA / HTML / CSS and DART / FLUTTER
 - 📫 You can reach me at kacar.senol@gmail.com